webpack/webpack-cli/OPTIONS.md

   --no-experiments-asset                                                             Negative 'experiments-asset' option.
   --experiments-async-web-assembly                                                   Support WebAssembly as asynchronous EcmaScript Module.
   --no-experiments-async-web-assembly                                                Negative 'experiments-async-web-assembly' option.
+  --experiments-execute-module                                                       Enable build-time execution of modules from the module graph for plugins and loaders.
+  --no-experiments-execute-module                                                    Negative 'experiments-execute-module' option.
   --experiments-layers                                                               Enable module and chunk layers.
   --no-experiments-layers                                                            Negative 'experiments-layers' option.
   --experiments-lazy-compilation                                                     Compile entrypoints and import()s only when they are accessed.